 OK, these are the supplies I used:

-– 4 x 6 Masonite/hardboard in 1/8 inch thickness from Home Depot.
-(I had them cut two feet off of a 4 x 8 board.
-They did this for free.)
+- 4 x 6 Masonite/hardboard in 1/8 inch thickness (I had them cut two feet off of a 4 x 8 board.
+The hardware store did this for free.)

-– Rustoleum magnetic primer (or any other primer if you don’t want it to be magnetic)
+- Rustoleum magnetic primer paint (or any other primer if you don’t want it to be magnetic)

-– 1 – 1×4 at 8 feet long (I had HD cut this into two 4 foot pieces so it would fit in my van easier.)
+- 1 – 1×4 at 8 feet long (I had the hardware store cut this into two 4 foot pieces so it would fit in my van easier.)